 2025.

-Planning and optimising a digital self-management support intervention: Acne Care Online.
+Planning and optimizing a digital self-management support intervention: Acne Care Online.

 British Journal of Health Psychology